Convergence rates for loop-erased random walk and other Loewner curves: Mapping to

 A quasicircle is the image of the unit circle under a quasiconformal mapping.
 A quasidisk is a (bounded) domain bounded by a quasicircle.
 See \cite{Pom92} for definitions and an overview from a conformal mapping point of view.
 A quasicircle is not necessarily rectifiable as the example of the von Koch snowflake shows.

-We find it convenient to use an equivalent but more geometric definition, namely Ahlfors' three-point condition: The closed Jordan curve $\partial D$ is a quasicircle if and only if there exists a constant $A <\infty$ such that for any two points $x,y \in \partial D$ it holds that
+We find it convenient to use an equivalent but more geometric definition, namely Ahlfors' three-point condition: the closed Jordan curve $\partial D$ is a quasicircle if and only if there exists a constant $A <\infty$ such that for any two points $x,y \in\partial D$ it holds that

-where $J(x,y) \subset \partial D$ is the arc of smaller diameter connecting $x$ with $y$.
+where $J(x,y) \subset\partial D$ is the arc of smaller diameter connecting $x$ with $y$.
 One can consider the smallest such $A$ as a measure of regularity.
 This regularity implies some uniform regularity for the grid-domain approximation $D_n$ and this allows us to estimate the convergence rate of $\psi_n$ using a result from \cite{W}.
-See also Section~5 of \cite{MR} where similar questions are discussed.
+See also Section~5 of \cite {MR} where similar questions are discussed.

-\begin{Lemma} Let $D$ be a quasidisk satisfying \eqref{3point} and let $D_n$ be the $n^{-1} \mathbb{Z}^2$ grid domain approximation of $D$.
-Let $\psi, \psi_n$ be the normalized conformal maps from $D$ and $D_n$, respectively, onto $\mathbb{D}$.
+\begin{Lemma} Let $D$ be a quasidisk satisfying (\ref{3point}) and let $D_n$ be the $n^{-1} \mathbb{Z}^2$ grid-domain approximation of $D$.
+Let $\psi, \psi _n$ be the normalized conformal maps from $D$ and $D_n$, respectively, onto $\mathbb{D}$.
 Then there exists a constant $c < \infty$ depending only on $A$ and the diameter of $D$ such that